+Nicholas Rossi was born in Oyster Bay, New York in September of 1922.
 Soon after graduation from high school, he enlisted in the Army Air Corps during World War II and served from December, 1942 through March, 1945.
 When he enlisted, he was 19 years old ~ the same age that I am right now.
 It is unimaginable to me what it must have felt like to go off to war as a young man who had barely begun to live his life.
 It was a selfless sacrifice, not even a choice at that point in time, but an expectation that that generation of young men would enlist and serve our country.

+While his parents, who were immigrants from Italy, were filled with anxiety and reluctance, they let him go.
+Initially drafted into the Infantry, he found his way to the Air Corps.
+Thinking this was a “safer,” perhaps more elite assignment, he soon learned that there was nothing safe about fighting the war from the skies.
 His flight crew was part of the 305th Bombardment Group of the 364th Squadron, assigned to the 8th Air Force Bomber Command in England which flew the B-17 “Flying Fortress” bomber in the European Theater.
 A technical sergeant, he flew multiple bombing missions over Nazi-occupied central Europe.
 He sat behind the pilot and co-pilot, handling fuel and mechanical issues, and trouble-shooting any technical problems.
 He became an expert on the B-17 aircraft.

 As my grandfather has gotten older, his memory at times fails him.
 Yet he can still recount for us in amazing detail what it was like to be part of those terrifying missions, to be shot at relentlessly by the Germans, to watch his comrades fall from the sky under firestorm attack, and then to return from a mission to find that the airman who slept in the bunk above him never returned.

+He talks about the attitude that eventually overtook these men — they were resigned to believe that there was a good probability that they, too, would eventually not make it back from the next mission…but they still climbed into their planes for the next flight, ready to go to battle to defend our country.
 These recollections are unfathomable to me, and to this day remain disturbing to him.
 He reminds us how awful war is, and what the price for peace really costs in terms of soldiers’ lives lost.
 It is on a day like today when we remember, with enormous gratitude, what these men (and women), and all the fallen veterans of war, did to guarantee our freedom, liberty, and democracy.

 How do we even begin to thank them for their sacrifices?